-The SPP coverage results in 2022, presented as a percentage of the supply sourced from assessed
+The SPP coverage results in 2022, presented as a percentage of the supply sourced from assessed and compliant suppliers, remained above the company's 80% target for High Density Polythene (HDPE) and nearly reached it for colourants and additives (77%).

-The coverage decreased significantly in the case of PET and rPET, however, due to the following meet the future demands of its FU customers who are required to meet the minimum rPET content in PET bottles, dictated by the Single Use Plastic the taking-on-board phase during 2022, which requires some time as these suppliers are generally
+The coverage decreased significantly in the case of PET and rPET, however, due to the following reasonable explanations:

+- the largest PET suppliers were in the process of renewing their credentials. - RETAL is increasing its pool of rPET suppliers to meet the future demands of its EU customers who are required to meet the minimum rPET content in PET bottles, dictated by the Single Use Plastic Directive.
+These new suppliers were going through the taking-on-board phase during 2022, which requires some time as these suppliers are generally small local companies.